Scarletcurve188/Week-3-Homework-A-High-Stakes-Investigation/A High Stakes Investigation.md

 Use nano Dealers_working_during_losses to add the following to the notes file:

-        The dealer working during the time of the losses is always Billy Jones.
+The dealer working during the time of the losses is always `Billy Jones`.

 To get the count, run:

             grep "Billy Jones" Dealers_working_during_losses | wc -l

             The answer is `13`.

 #### Player/Employee Correlation